Actelion/openchemlib-extensions/README.md

 Extensions to OpenChemLib

 Current Extensions:
-- Native Clipbboard Handler via JNA for Windows
+- Native Clipbboard Handler via JNA for Windows and MacOS

 How it works: